 A HISTORY OF THE IPPY AWARDS

 The IPPY Awards were founded in 1996 with the goal of recognizing and promoting independently published books.
-For the past twenty-plus years, that goal has remained intact - despite changes in our means and methods, despite radical changes in the publishing industry, despite changes to our entrant base - we are still hustling and working to promote the year’s best independently published books.
+For the past twenty five-plus years, that goal has remained intact - despite changes in our means and methods, despite radical changes in the publishing industry, despite changes to our entrant base - we are still hustling and working to promote the year’s best independently published books.
 Going back to our awards mission statement and guidelines, here’s why we do it: “To recognize the deserving but often unsung titles published by independent authors and publishers, and bring them to the attention of booksellers, buyers, librarians, and book lovers around the world.”

 Yet things have changed in the publishing industry.
 As the inaugural IPPY contest was accepting entries, small presses struggled to get any media coverage, and self-publishing consisted of a few visionary authors and “vanity” presses.
 Today, indie publishers continue to find new ways to thrive and create, while self-publishing has exploded in an unprecedented way.
 This explosion has brought on an onslaught of services aimed at self-publishers, from production and design services to marketing packages and new awards contests.
 Some are offered by supportive organizations, but some are perceived as borderline exploitative.
 In all the noise surrounding this booming industry, we want to reiterate our history and purpose.

 ON THE GROWTH OF THE IPPYS